What Is Labor Productivity?

 - Inputs Used

 - The lower average costsAverage CostsAverage cost refers to the per-unit cost of production, calculated by dividing the total production cost by the total number of units produced.
 In other words, it measures the amount of money that the business has to spend to produce each unit of output., in turn, will lead to good profits.
+Since production increase, the revenue increase along with it.
+But the cost on the other hand comes down.
+As a result, the profit increases.

 - Improved productivity also means the overall economic conditions will be improved.